Monopoles and Landau-Ginzburg Models I: A General Overview

-As $R\to\infty$, we stretch the metric in a neighborhood of $\Sigma_1$ in $Z(S^3, K;\varphi)$, in analogy of the neck stretching picture involved in the spectral sequence \eqref{E2.9}.
-The condition of Lemma \ref{L2.9} can be verified in this case (Corollary \ref{C9.4}), so one can recover $\KHM^*(S^3, K)$ from $\HM^*(Y_K, \partial Y_K)$ using a gluing formula.
+As $R\to\infty$, we are stretching the metric in a neighborhood of $\Sigma_1$ in $Z(S^3, K;\varphi)$, which is similar to the neck stretching picture underlying Seidel's spectral sequence \eqref{E2.9}.
+The condition of Lemma \ref{L2.9} can be verified in this case (Corollary \ref{C9.4}), so one may recover $\KHM^*(S^3, K)$ from $\HM^*(Y_K, \TSigma)$ using an internal gluing theorem.
+This isomorphism is established in \cite[Theorem 1.9]{Wang203} using a different argument.

-As an ending remark for this expository section, the monopole Floer homology of 3-manifolds with toroidal boundary defined in the second paper \cite{Wang20} only gives the underlying co-chain complexes \eqref{E2.8}.
-The construction of $A_\infty$-structures is left as an interesting future project.
-The discussion of this subsection is mostly inspirational.
-It will require substantial new ideas to fully realize this picture.
+As an ending remark for this expository section, the monopole Floer homology of 3-manifolds with toroidal boundary to be defined in the second paper \cite{Wang20} only gives the underlying cochain complexes \eqref{E2.8}.
+The construction of $A_\infty$-structures is left as an interesting future project; see \cite{Wang22} for details.